 This course is accepted by the Georgia State Board of Physical Therapy.

-Approved by The Commission for Case Manager Certification (CCMC).
+This program has been pre-approved by The Commission for Case Manager Certification (CCMC).

 When you finish this course you will be able to:

 Finally getting a chance to sit down after another long work day, the electrical contractor, sinks into his easy chair.
 “This business is killing me,” he says to his wife as she rocks their newborn baby.
 “My accounts payable can’t collect.”

 He rubs his left shoulder and complains “My neck and back are so sore.”
 Assuming the pain is muscular from working on the construction site, he ignores it for days.
 The next week is similar but a new pain extends to the front of his chest.
 “Kyle, you keep rubbing your shoulder.
 You should get that checked out,” says his wife.

 After a week of chest and back discomfort unrelieved by Tylenol, 43-year-old, 6 foot, 260 pound Kyle Hansen goes to a walk-in clinic, where his blood pressure measures 210/98 and his chief complaint is persistent chest and left-shoulder discomfort for 1 week.
 The workup in the clinic is for acute chest pain but there’s much more needed for Mr. Hansen.

 As the healthcare professional, what would you do first?
 Is this a medical emergency?
 What diagnostic tests should be completed?
 How could this be a heart problem when he’s so young?
 What were the patient’s risk factors?
 How common is this?

 This scenario is all too common for coronary artery disease.